-- Lower costs: Lowers your adjudication personnel cost, because fewer reports require review
+- Lower costs: Lowers your adjudication personnel cost, because fewer reports require review.

-- Lower compliance risk: Removes bias from the adjudication process and enables a more consistent and compliant hiring process
+- Lower compliance risk: Removes bias from the adjudication process and enables a more consistent and compliant hiring process.

 Decide what to filter

-Some states, like California, don't allow reporting of any dismissals, but for states with no such restrictions, Checkr will by default report dispositions including convictions, dismissals, warrants, or pending cases.
+Some states, like California, don't allow reporting of any dismissals, but for states with no such restrictions, Checkr will, by default, report dispositions including convictions, dismissals, warrants, or pending cases.

 Consider two factors when deciding what to filter: efficiency and compliance.
 Fortunately, these two often provide a win-win situation for your adjudication team and candidates.

-As a result, your adjudication team will spend unnecessary time reviewing reports with minor and irrelevant offenses, and you may lose hireable candidates in the process (which could also open you up to legal and compliance risk).
+As a result, your adjudication team will spend unnecessary time reviewing reports with minor and irrelevant offenses, and you may lose employable candidates in the process (which could also open you up to legal and compliance risk).
 Instead, we recommend that you create filters in the Positive Adjudication Matrix to automatically clear candidates with these irrelevant offenses.

-Example: Candidates with statutory violations (like fish and game violations) or minor traffic offenses may show up in consider status if you don’t filter them using the Positive Adjudication Matrix.
+Candidates with statutory violations (like fish and game violations) or minor traffic offenses may show up in consider status if you don’t filter them using the Positive Adjudication Matrix.
 These offenses are usually irrelevant to most job duties.